probonopd/Launchpad95/web/index.md

 |   |   |   |   |   |   |   |   |__Delete Mute__|
 |   |   |   |   |   |   |   |   |__Duplic.
 Solo__|
 |   |   |   |   |   |   |   |   |__Record Arm__|

+> __Note__: Unlike what Launchpad95 documentation suggests, the right-hand buttons do not seem to have the funtions from the table above.
+Rather they launch scenes (rows of clips).
+Should we change the documentation above?

 ### Pro Session Mode